 People turning up late to a performance can be very disruptive to performers and other audience members.
 For that reason, doors are closed and late comers are often not admitted until there is a break in the performance - which is sometimes half an hour or more into the show.
 That can be very disappointing.
 To make sure you don't miss a moment of your performance, please always allow extra time for travel or parking.
 Or plan to arrive early and have a meal or drink before the show.

 All of our theatres have cloakrooms where you can leave larger items.
 For the Lyric Theatre and Concert Hall, the cloakroom is located on Level M on the Melbourne Street side of the building.
 The Playhouse cloakroom is on Level G of the Playhouse, while the Cremorne Theatre cloakroom is on the ground floor.
-Large bags and umbrellas must be left at the cloakroom as there isn’t space for them in the theatre.

 All the information is printed on your ticket, so please check your ticket to see which theatre and door number you need.
 Once you have that information, look up for signage or ask one of our friendly staff.

 Check with the bar staff during your visit, but it is usually OK to take drinks in to the theatre, as long as they are in plastic cups.
 No food, though, as the sounds and aromas can be disruptive to other patrons.

 All devices must be switched off completely.
 Switching to silent is not sufficient as the radio frequencies of mobile phones can interfere with our technical equipment including radio microphones.
 Sneaky texts or checking footy scores cast light that is distracting to the performers and other audience members, so please don’t do it.